Induction

 All Universities have to ensure that students working in placement areas as part of their professional programme have the “good character” to do so safely and effectively, both at the start of the programme and throughout the course.

-At the end of the programme, the university must make a declaration of good character to the professional regulatory body in order that you can register.
+At the end of the programme, the University must typically make a declaration of good character to the professional regulatory body in order that you can register.
+This does not apply to BA (Hons) Social Work or MA Social Work students, however if an employment reference is sought this would require the University to comment on the conduct and character of the individual student or graduate.

-Completion of the Disclosure and Barring Service form
+Completion of the Disclosure and Barring Service (DBS)

 The Inclusion Team aims to provide a holistic service to students with a wide range of learning and additional needs arising from physical or sensory impairments, mental health or complex needs.